Everything Vibrators: Your Complete Guide To Personal Pleasure

 Because they’re used externally, clitoral vibrators tend to be smaller than vibrators for penetration.
 There are exceptions though, like the Hitachi Magic Wand — which is probably the most famous sex toy ever.

-Plenty of external vibes are clit-specific, like the Better Love Tap Dancer, and with good reason — many women need clitoral stimulation to reach orgasm.
+Plenty of external vibes are clit-specific and with good reason — many women need clitoral stimulation to reach orgasm.

 Vibrating bullet, egg, pom toys, butterfly, mini vibrators, and panty vibes are all clitoral vibrators — and we’ll talk about each in just a bit.